yun-liu/RCF/README.md

 5. Go into the folder $ROOT_DIR/examples/rcf/.
 Then, you can run RCF-singlescale.ipynb to test single-scale RCF on BSDS500 dataset, or run RCF-multiscale.ipynb to test multiscale RCF on BSDS500 dataset, or run RCF-singlescale-NYUD.ipynb to test single-scale RCF on NYUD dataset.

-Note: Before evaluate the predicted edges, we use [standard NMS](https://github.com/pdollar/edges) to thin the edges.
+Note: Before evaluating the predicted edges, you should do the standard non-maximum suppression (NMS) and edge thinning.
+We used Piotr's Structured Forest matlab toolbox available [here](https://github.com/pdollar/edges).

 ### Training RCF

+1. Download the datasets you need.

+2. Download the pretrained vgg16 model from [here](https://pan.baidu.com/s/1i4FDzHN).

-If you have installed RCF as above, you can start training process by running following commands:
+3. Start training process by running following commands:

     ```Shell
     cd $ROOT_DIR/examples/rcf/
     ./train.sh
     ```

 ### Acknowledgment

 This code is based on HED.
 Thanks to the contributors of HED.